Oak Hill Cottage

 Robinson purchased the land for his home in April 1844 from Edward Wilkinson.
 He named the plot White Oak Hill.
 His home was later called, “The one perfect Gothic House I’ve seen in the United States,” by Ralph Adams Cram, architect of the Cathedral of St. John the Divine in New York City.
 The house was built near the railroad for the convenience of its owner, who wished to live near Mansfield's railroad and business district.

 After falling on hard times financially, Robinson returned the house to the Farmer's Bank, which held it until it was bought by Mr. Harvey Hall in 1861.

 It was acquired by its most prominent and famous owner, Dr. Johannes Jones in 1864 and was the home of his family for over a century.
 It was Dr. Jones’ wife Francis Barr Jones and their four daughters Madell, Bess, Ida, and Leile who made Oak Hill Cottage a showplace and the centerpiece of Mansfield's leading social affairs at the time.

 It was the habit of Dr. Jones to hold informal receptions for musicians who were visiting and performing in Mansfield at Oak Hill.

 Dr. Jones died in 1895 and his funeral services were held at Oak Hill Cottage.
 His wife Francis lived on in the home until her death in 1912.

 The last private owner of the house was the Jones’ youngest daughter Leile Barrett.
 She maintained the home until her own declining fortunes and failing health caused her to allow the house to fall into disrepair.
 This led her to sell Oak Hill to the Richland County Historical Society in 1965.

 The Historical Society restored the house and the furniture inside to about the year 1870, which was around when most of the items inside the house had been bought originally.
 It was finally open for public tours in 1983.

 Oak Hill Cottage was the setting of The Green Bay Tree, Mansfield native and grand-nephew to Mrs. Jones Louis Bromfield's first novel.
-His fond memories of spending time in the home caused him to memorialize it as “Shane’s Castle” in the 1924 novel.
+His fond memories of spending time in the home led him to memorialize it as “Shane’s Castle” in the 1924 novel.

 On June 11, 1969, it was added to the National Register of Historic Places.
 It is now the Oak Hill Cottage and Museum.